umeruddin-cyber/Steganography_project_using_Python/README.md

 # Steganography Project README

 ## Introduction
+Steganography falls within the realm of cryptography, a specialized discipline within the field of cybersecurity.

+### What is Steganography?
 Steganography is the art and science of concealing information within other data, making it a useful technique for secure communication.
-This project focuses on converting an image file into an encrypted image file using steganography.
+This project focuses on converting an image file into an encrypted image file using steganography

+### So what is Cryptography and how it relates to Steganography?
+Cryptography is the practice of securing communication through the use of codes and ciphers.
+It is related to steganography as both aim to conceal information, with cryptography focusing on encryption and steganography on hiding data within other media.
+Together, they enhance data confidentiality and security in various fields, including cybersecurity.

 ## Problem Statement
 Traditional encryption methods may not provide sufficient security during data transmission.
 Steganography offers an alternative by hiding information within seemingly innocuous files, adding an extra layer of confidentiality.